 The symposium will present an overview of the geotechnical and geological conditions of the ground in WA, with some case studies.
-In addition, a field trip has been organised on the day after the symposium i.e. on 18 November 2022 to visit some sites with interesting geological and geotechnical formation.

 The symposium will bring together professional engineering geologists engineers, researchers, specialist contractors, regulators, educators and students to share and discuss their experiences on the topic of Engineering Geology and Geotechnics of Western Australia.
 Best practices, case histories and innovative methods for assessing and characterising ground risk will be presented and discussed, with a particular emphasis on the geology of the metro region, regional areas of WA, and offshore WA.

 11:00 – 12:30 Session 2